 - up to 4 lbs chicken pieces, with or without skin.
 I used boneless thighs.

 - cooking oil for frying

 - Combine the first five ingredients in a large bowl for the final coating and set aside.
-The original recipe suggests a plastic bag, but I find the patting on the flour works better, creating a shaggier coating that has lots of crispy edges.
+The original recipe suggests a plastic bag, but I find patting on the flour works better, creating a shaggier coating that has lots of crispy edges.

 - In another large bowl, whisk together the eggs and water, then whisk in the second amount of flour and salt, until the batter is smooth.

 - Coat chicken pieces in batter then dredge in seasoned flour, patting the flour on until all the batter is covered and the coating is dry enough to handle and set aside.